Chinese Tui Na Massage And Acupuncture For Arthritis

 The treatment of arthritis by acupuncture and/or tui na massage can reduce pain, deal with underlying problems and free the joints to restore movement.
 Additional treatments such as moxa to warm the area or cupping to stimulate blood flow may also help.

-In my S. Wales & Bristol clinics I treat a number of people with arthritis, and I can see the difference it makes to them.
+In my Bristol clinic I treat a number of people with arthritis, and I can see the difference it makes to them.
 Those who have been coming for some time are delighted and surprised to still be mobile and pain free many years later, and are often very acutely tuned-in to the effects of the treatments, so that they notice immediately if they miss an appointment or have to go longer than normal between ‘top ups’